TimRathert/Project-2/README.md

 4) once that is done, we can all pull the development branch to our own branches --> (while on your own branch) git pull origin development

+WELCOME TO INSTAGRAMIFICATION

+this app is a recreation redefining the original app Instagram. through instagramification you will be able to upload pictures/comments and edit of your choice.

+Our homepage will display pictures, comments AND likes. whoever